WIDEROZ/MPSI2/Anglais/Khôlle/Semaine 27/Audio n°1.md

 Why ancient languages are useful today?

 #### 1.
-It let people think that those who learn latin are cultured because it is a rare thing to encounter someone who learn latin.
+Latin permit people to learn modern languages faster than those who don't have tried to learn latin because they are some words tha,